We Have Been

-Nicotine gum allows tobacco users to break their habit in two stages: the smoker can first focus on overcoming the behavioral and psychological components of their habit without having to go through nicotine withdrawal at the same time; and they can wean themselves from nicotine at a later date of their own choosing, when there is no longer the psychological and behavioral urges to use.
+Nicotine gum allows tobacco users to break their habit in two stages: the smoker can first focus on overcoming the behavioural and psychological components of their habit without having to go through nicotine withdrawal at the same time; and they can wean themselves from nicotine at a later date of their own choosing, when there is no longer the psychological and behavioural urges to use.

 The nicotine gum can be used by any interested tobacco user, but it can best benefit:

 Do not chew nicotine gum like ordinary chewing gum!
 Nicotine gum contains an ordinary chewing-gum base, but also contains nicotine bound to an inert resin.
 As a result of the physical action of chewing, molecules of nicotine are gradually dislodged from the resin.
 The nicotine is then absorbed into the bloodstream through the membranes that line the inside of the mouth.
 The gum also contains a buffer that maintains an acidity level that ensures the nicotine will be absorbed at a steady rate.

 Most people find that chewing nine to 12 pieces a day controls their urge to smoke.
 The maximum number of pieces that can be safely chewed in a day is between 20 and 30, depending upon the type of nicotine gum.